Cherry-Corporation/Html-Clicker/README.md

 - Responsive 📱: The game is optimized to work beautifully across all devices, from desktop to mobile!

 # 🎮 How to Play:
-1. Open the game with your favorite web browser and follow this link: https://andrecmdrgb.pythonanywhere.com/
+1. Open the game with your favorite web browser and follow this link: https://andrecmdrgb.pythonanywhere.com/ , then create an account(requires only username and password), login and start playing!!!🚀
 2. Click 🖱️: Start by clicking the "Click Me!" button to earn points.
 3. Upgrade ⚙️: Use your points to upgrade your clicker, increasing the number of points per click.
 4. Buy Auto-Clicker 🤖: Spend points to purchase auto-clickers that earn points automatically every second.